Modern digital pianos come in every size, shape and form you can imagine.

 First of all, many of today’s digital pianos use stereo samples, which sometimes require two notes for each key played.

 Furthermore, using the sustain pedal, sound effects (Reverb, Chorus), dual-mode (layering), and even the metronome ticking sound takes up additional notes of polyphony.

 For example, when you depress the sustain pedal, the earliest played notes continue to sound while you’re adding new ones and the piano needs more memory to keep all the notes sounding.

 Another example of polyphony consumption is when you’re playing along with a song playback (can also be your own recorded performance) or auto-accompaniment.

 In this case, the piano will need polyphony not only for the notes you’re playing but also for the backing track.

-You’ll hardly ever need all the 192 or 256 voices of polyphony at a time, but there are cases when you can reach 64 or even 128 note limit, especially if you like to layer several sounds and create multi-track recordings.
+You’ll rarely need all 192 or 256 voices of polyphony at once, but there are cases when you can reach 64 or even 128 note limits, especially if you like to layer several sounds and create multi-track recordings.

 For an intermediate player it’s desirable to have 128 notes of polyphony or more.

 Along with the standard “Single” keyboard mode, digital pianos often offer additional modes that allow you to use two instrument sounds at the same time or playing four hands.

 Here are the most popular modes that digital pianos have:

 1) Split Mode – divides the keyboard into two parts, allowing you to play a different instrument sound in each of them.
 For example, you can play guitar with your left hand and piano with your right hand at the same time.

 2) Dual Mode (Layering) – allows you to layer two different sounds so that they sound simultaneously whenever you press a key.
 For example, you can layer strings with the piano sound or combine whatever sounds you like to get some new interesting combinations.